North America Carbon Steel Industry Outlook from 2023 to 2033

 Forecast CAGR (2023 to 2033) 4.9%

-Carbon steel sales growth was affected by the COVID-19 pandemic and experienced a significant drop in demand in 2020.
-The production activities for almost all the sectors were halted, which resulted in a reduction in manufacturing businesses and, subsequently, demand for carbon steel.
+The growth of carbon steel sales was impacted by the COVID-19 pandemic, resulting in a significant decline in demand in 2020.
+The production activities for almost all sectors were halted, resulting in a reduction in manufacturing businesses and, subsequently, a decline in demand for carbon steel.

 Future Scope of the North America Carbon Steel Business

-Over the forecast period, the North America carbon steel business is poised to exhibit healthy growth, totaling a valuation of US$ 125.6 billion by 2033.
+Over the forecast period, the North American carbon steel business is poised to exhibit healthy growth, totaling a valuation of USD 125.6 billion by 2033.
 It is expected to hold a prominent share of the global carbon steel sales value.

-The region will play a key role in driving global carbon steel sales during the forecast period.
+The region is expected to play a key role in driving global carbon steel sales during the forecast period.
 This is due to a combination of several factors.
-These include the increasing demand for electrical sheets products, gears, axles, railway tracks & train wheels, technological advancements in production processes with a shift toward sustainability, and the robust expansion of end-use industries.
+These include the increasing demand for electrical sheet products, gears, axles, railway tracks & train wheels, technological advancements in production processes with a shift toward sustainability, and the robust expansion of end-use industries.

 Growth Factors and Trends in the North America Carbon Steel Business

 North America is currently at the forefront of a significant infrastructure development wave, marked by substantial investments in multiple sectors.
-Notably, transportation, commercial and residential construction, and civil engineering projects are thriving.
-Carbon steel is pivotal to these initiatives due to its remarkable durability and strength.
+Notably, transportation, commercial, and residential construction, as well as civil engineering projects, are thriving.
+Carbon steel plays a pivotal role in these initiatives due to its remarkable durability and strength.

 In particular, the construction of bridges and roads heavily depends on carbon steel.
 This is because it can withstand the immense stresses and loads these structures endure over time.
 This infrastructure boom can be attributed to the region's increasing population and rapid urbanization.